Law protects important rights of Private Employee

 Maternity Benefit

 The Maternity Benefit Act of 1961 simply provides for prenatal (before birth; during or relating to pregnancy) and postnatal (relating to or denoting the period after childbirth) financial benefits to female employees of an organization.
-After 2017 amendments, a pregnant woman’s paid leave term has been increased to 26 weeks, with an additional 8 weeks of paid leave following the birth of her child (postnatal).
+After the 2017 amendments, a pregnant woman’s paid leave term has been increased to 26 weeks, with an additional 8 weeks of paid leave following the birth of her child (postnatal).

 In the situation of a problematic pregnancy, childbirth, premature birth, or medical termination, female employees are also entitled to 1 month of paid leave.
 Only 2 weeks of extra paid leave are granted in the occurrence of a tubectomy procedure.